 She is human.
 This means she has been cursed with all the sins of Adam.
 She struggles like us with fear, shame, guilt, a temptation to blame, hopelessness, lostness, and she is afraid to be vulnerable and transparent.

 She is normal–very normal.
 She wants to know why her baby died.
 That is not a wrong question.
 Make sure she knows this.
-It is easy for suffering people to take on a false sense of guilt, or they may be tempted to accuse God for things they don’t understand.
-In this case it’s not possible to fully understand why this happened to her (Deuteronomy 29:29).
+It is easy for suffering people to take on a false sense of guilt, or they may be tempted to accuse God of things they don’t understand.
+In this case, it’s not possible to fully understand why this happened to her (Deuteronomy 29:29).